HEaslea/SDE_Notes/GENERAL/Template Metaprogramming.md

 }
 ```

-So for `ToString`, there is the option to function overload, boring, not useful, not extensible, bullshit, you wanna write all that?:
+So for `ToString`, there is the option to function overload, boring, not useful, not extensible, you wanna write all that?:
 It works, but it's bs.

 ```